intave/documentation/mechanics/checks-06-heuristics.md

 ### Issue
 Combat automation cheats like "KillAura" automatically attack other players, often leading to advantages.
-This type of cheating is usually very obvious to other players, but very hard to detect with code.
+While this type of cheating is usually very obvious to other players, it is very hard to detect with code.

 ### History
 Detecting combat automations has always been a difficulty.